-This History topics course explores America in the long 1970s, approximately 1968 to 1984.
-Some have described the Seventies pejoratively as the "forgotten decade" when "nothing happened"-- an era of bad hair, bad clothes, and bad music, when Americans were "running out of gas" and lost faith in their elected leaders and their government.
-Reassessing the significance of this often dismissed decade, we will examine the key political, social and cultural transformations that shaped America in the long-1970s, through first-hand and interpretive accounts, in addition to film and music.
-A few major topics provide the overarching framework for our focused study of the Seventies: the decline of liberalism and the rise of conservatism; the "end of the great American ride," as postwar affluence came to a crashing halt; the crisis of oil and energy; the decline of American dominance on the world stage; and the ongoing rights revolutions, including black power, cultural nationalism, the women's movement, gay rights, and the sexual revolution.
-These developments shaped the larger themes or the big conceptual questions about the 1970s that we will analyze and discuss to arrive at useful, informative--and often contentious!--conclusions about the era.
-The Seventies became a time of reckoning and recognizing new limits, in both the literal and figurative sense: domestically and in international affairs.
-But the "zero-sum" society, the "culture of narcissism," or the "me decade," as it has been alternately labeled, also gave rise to the more transformative features of our time, developments that laid the framework for and shaped our contemporary society and culture.
-The rights revolution fostered an increasingly inclusive, yet diverse society; music and cinema underwent a remarkable renaissance; personal liberation fostered self-improvement; relaxed sexual and social mores transformed society in many positive and liberating ways for men and women; while the many subcultures of the Seventies, including skate, punk, rap, and pc tech shaped what are now multi-million and billion dollar industries.
-Ultimately, there is more to the 1970s than meets the eye, as you will discover over the course of this session.
+This History topics course explores the United States during the long 1970s, approximately 1968 to 1984.
+We will examine the key political, social and cultural transformations that shaped the United States in the Seventies through first-hand and secondary interpretive accounts, as well as through film and music.
+A few major topics provide the overarching framework for the course.
+These include the decline of liberalism and the rise of conservatism; the end of the postwar affluent economy; the oil crisis; the decline of American dominance on the world stage; and the ongoing rights revolutions.
+Through these frameworks we will assess whether the pejorative labels often assigned to the Seventies--the "forgotten decade" when "nothing happened"; an era of bad hair, bad clothes, and bad music, when Americans were "running out of gas" and lost faith in their elected leaders and their government—are accurate or in need of reassessment.
+The Seventies became a time of reckoning and recognizing new limits in the United States, in both the literal and figurative sense; domestically and in international affairs.
+However, the "zero-sum" society, the "culture of narcissism," or the "me decade," as it has been alternately labeled, also gave rise to the more transformative features of our time, developments that laid the framework for and shaped contemporary United States society and culture.
+The rights revolution fostered an increasingly inclusive, yet diverse society.
+Music and cinema underwent a remarkable renaissance.
+Personal liberation fostered self-improvement, while relaxed sexual and social mores transformed society in many positive and liberating ways for men and women.
+Finally, the many subcultures of the Seventies, including skate, punk, rap, and pc tech shaped what are now multi-million and billion dollar industries.
+Ultimately, there is more to the 1970s than meets the eye, as you will discover over the course of the session.
 This is a “topics in American history” 300-level course, designed to meet the requirements for the AHIS390 credit.
-Specific topics for 390 courses are announced during advance registration periods.
 The course may be repeated for credit when the content varies.
-Prerequisites include permission of instructor, junior or senior standing, or 3 credits in History.
+Prerequisite(s): 3 credits in history; or junior or senior class standing; or permission of instructor.

 Instructor: Jennifer Armiger